rhythm-dino/rhythm-dino/README.md

 # rythm-dino
-a rythm game based chrome://dino devlop by Caviar-X(yuzijiangorz) and AMIRIOX
+a rythm game based chrome://dino
+devloped by Caviar-X(yuzijiangorz) and AMIRIOX